 The development of young people is central to everything we do.
-All of our vessels are operated to the same high standards, e.g. the same safeguarding and child protection policy, code of conduct, drug and alcohol policy; the same rigorous recruitment and screening of prospective sea staff.
+All of our vessels are operated to the same high standards, e.g. the same safeguarding and child protection policy, code of conduct and drug and alcohol policy; as well as the same rigorous recruitment and screening of prospective sea staff.

 Outcomes of which are increased self esteem and self confidence.